-Students in Maranatha’s International Student Program have the opportunity to participate in our strong college prep program with 19 AP level and 18 Honor’s level courses.
-Under the support of our International Student Director, International Student Associate Director and Guidance Counselors, they also receive orientation, support, and preparation through their high school experience.
+Students in Maranatha’s International Student Program have the opportunity to participate in our strong college prep program with 19 AP level and 18 honors level courses.
+Under the support of our International Student Director, International Student Associate Director, and Guidance Counselors, they also receive orientation, support, and preparation through their high school experience.

 Maranatha gives extra support to our international students' unique needs by providing a full-time International Student Director (ISD) and full-time International Student Associate Director (ISAD).
 The ISD and ISAD are involved in the international students' lives from the day they arrive on campus.
-They mentor studentes formally and informally, providing explanation, advocacy, and care.
+They mentor students formally and informally, providing explanation, advocacy, and care.
 They maintain contact with students, paving the way for involvement in school opportunities and pointing the way to academic opportunities and support.
-The ISD and ISAD serve as liaisons with teachers, counselor, and homestay families.
+The ISD and ISAD serve as liaisons with teachers, counselors, and homestay families.

-One of the unique features of Maranatha’s International Student Program is our Homestay program.
+One of the unique features of Maranatha’s International Student Program is our Homestay Program.
 Instead of a dorm setting, we believe international students living with American families provides a much better environment conducive for learning and a more focused social and emotional support for thriving as a student at Maranatha High School.

 Homestay Families Provide: